Guest Blog: Live Closed Captioning for Church Online

 • Subtitles for On-Demand

 There's a reason for this uptake in providing captions, not only is it the right thing to do, but the FCC has legal mandates.
-I am NOT a lawyer, nor do I profess to be, but a quick google for "FCC closed captioning web" will return a lot a helpful information.
+I am NOT a lawyer, nor do I profess to be, but a quick Google for "FCC closed captioning web" will return a lot of helpful information.
 You may be subject to regulation, you may not.
 I cannot and will not answer that question (seek qualified legal counsel).
 Now you've got my disclaimer, let's move on...

 The Rock Church uses HDSDI video distribution along with AES audio.

 There have been some upgrades since that last blog post.
 We now use Digital Rapids StreamZ encoders (StreamZHD & StreamZ Live), we are also partnered directly with Akamai, no longer going through the channel partner network.
-This has afforded us great opportunity and has made life much easier in setup and upgrades.
+This has afforded us great opportunities and has made life much easier in setup and upgrades.
 We can now lean directly on Akamai's technical support team, and they are fantastic!
-I have had direct communication with their product manager for the AMP (Akamai Media Player - their flash player is used by NASA, Fox News and now Rock Church San Diego).
+I have had direct communication with their product manager for the AMP (Akamai Media Player - their flash player is used by NASA, Fox News, and now Rock Church San Diego).

-Anyway, back to the story at hand....
+Anyway, back to the story at hand...

 My colleague and I visited NAB in Las Vegas a few months ago to investigate several technologies, including Closed Captioning hardware and workflow.
 We came away pretty confident that this would be a fairly easy and relatively cheap win for our congregation and viewers in general.
 Here's the flow: